john-shaffer/manila-john2/README.md

 ﻿# manila-john

-A CouchDB library which implements only what clutch does not.
+manila-john is a CouchDB library for Clojure that extends Clutch to add advanced functionality.

 ## Usage